 In 2008, the collection was formally assessed through the National Library of Australia’s Community Heritage Grants program and found to be a collection of national cultural significance offering a potentially rich resource for future research into Australian literature and drama.
 Prompted by concerns for its longterm preservation and accessibility, the ASC board decided in 2009 to place the collection into the care of the NLA, where it is available for non-commercial research purposes.

 Past collections and special projects

 Throughout its history we have issued special anthologies of new and/or theme-based works.
-Most notably, the ASC’s seven biennial collections showcased highlights from the catalogue over recent years.
+Most notably, Australian Play's seven biennial collections showcased highlights from the catalogue over recent years.
 Collection#7, published in 2008, was the first to be issued in digital format on CD ROM.
-The ASC’s first online collection, Large Cast: 11 plays for young adults was released in October 2009.
-Since then there have been may new online Collections of note created including BlakStage which focuses on Indigenous playwriting, the Women in Theatre & Screen database which foregrounds women in theatre from the perspective of playwriting, and significant partnerships with the Sydney Festival, Playwriting Australia and Theatre Network Australia.
+Australian Play's first online collection, Large Cast: 11 plays for young adults was released in October 2009.
+Since then there have been may new online Collections of note created including BlakStage which focuses on Indigenous playwriting, the Women in Theatre & Screen database which foregrounds women in theatre from the perspective of playwriting, and significant partnerships with the Sydney Festival, Playwriting Australia, Moogahlin Performing Arts and Theatre Network Australia.

-The ASC gratefully acknowledges the support of our distinguished patrons, playwright David Williamson and performer/artistic director, Robyn Archer.
+The Australian Plays gratefully acknowledges the support of our distinguished patrons, playwright David Williamson and performer/artistic director, Robyn Archer.

 To make a tax deductable please visit our donation page.
 Your donation will help to ensure that we can continue the vital work we do in supporting and promoting Australian playwrights and their work.
 Help us to publish more plays and develop new Collections that truly represent the diversity of Australian Theatre.